How can I develop a healthy social life at college?

 Is there anything that I can do to deal with the stress?

 Yes.
 Some ways to deal with stress are to consume less caffeine, follow a healthy diet, exercise regularly, spend less time using handheld devices, and get enough sleep.
 Also, make sure that you do something you enjoy every day.
 The key is to balance classes and schoolwork with friends and having fun.
 Try to have a positive outlook, and don’t forget to have a sense of humor!

 What do I do if I’m feeling down?

 There are days that you will feel down, especially when the demands of college get to you.
 These feelings are normal and will go away.
 At these times, you should take a break from the pressures of college and do something you enjoy.
-Spend time with friends, exercise, read a good book, play ball, listen to music, watch a movie, call a friend, talk to your family, or anything else that makes you feel good.
+Spend time with friends, exercise, read a good book, listen to music, watch a movie, call a friend, talk to your family, or anything else that makes you feel good.
 If it doesn’t go away in 2 weeks or keeps coming back, you should talk to a counselor in the health services/center.
 They see lots of students who are anxious, stressed or depressed at college.